Broadwind Publishes Investor Presentation Detailing Long-Term Strategy and Track Record for Value Creation

 ABOUT BROADWIND

-Broadwind (NASDAQ: BWEN) is a precision manufacturer of structures, equipment and components for clean tech and other specialized applications.
+Broadwind BWEN is a precision manufacturer of structures, equipment and components for clean tech and other specialized applications.
 With facilities throughout the U.S., our talented team is committed to helping customers maximize performance of their investments—quicker, easier and smarter.
 Find out more at www.bwen.com.

 Important Additional Information